yangchenfunstatistics/yangchen.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I am currently a postdoctoral assistant professor with the Department of Mathematics at University of Michigan (UM).
+Before joing UM, I was a visiting assistant professor with the Math Department at the Ohio State University.
 ### Education
 * Ph.
 D. in Applied Mathematics, [Division of Applied Mathematics](https://www.brown.edu/academics/applied-mathematics/), [Brown University](https://www.brown.edu/), 2017.
 	Advisor: Prof. [Chi-Wang Shu](http://www.dam.brown.edu/people/shu/)